About the Kenmore Group - History

 The original Kenmore Group was founded in 1976 when our Chairman, Dr. Lucio C. Tan was invited to invest in Papua New Guinea and started the Melanesian Tobacco factory at Rumion Farm in the Markham Valley, Morobe Province.
 Over the years further investments were made at the Rumion Farm with expansion of the piggery, in Atlas Steel and in property.
 Initially, the property investments were at Six Mile, and then later Ela Beach Tower was built and other residential and commercial units were acquired.

 The Dylup Group can trace its history back to the Pacific Taxi Service.
 During the 1960's and early 1970's the original business grew, acquired distributorships and a branch network trading as PNG Motors.

-Other new businesses followed, these included Daikin (air-conditioning) and PNG Air Freight (TNT Air Cargo).
+Other new businesses followed, these included Daikin (air-conditioning) and P.N.G.
+Air Freight Limited (TNT Air Cargo).
 During this time, the business changed ownership and name on more than one occasion.

-In 1991 the majority shareholders of the Dylup Group accepted an offer from the owner of the original Kenmore Group and the foundation was laid for the of the merger of the Kenmore Group as we now know it.
+In 1991, the majority shareholders of the Dylup Group accepted an offer from the owner of the original Kenmore Group and the foundation was laid for the creation of the Kenmore Group as we now know it.

-Today the Kenmore Group of Companies has seven main divisions and includes over twenty-seven different operations.
+Today the Kenmore Group of Companies has seven main divisions and includes over twelve different operations.